unsigned-long-int/nextplore/readme.md

 4. Set Microsoft Entra Admin (same as by SQL Server)
 5. Enable either **Microsoft Entra authentication only** or **MySQL and Microsoft Entra authentication** under Authentication in your MySQL instance on Azure.
 6. Once enabled, Microsoft Entra admin may log in and create AAD users for connections. (in our case AAD user will be service principal)
+7. Register application if not done -> this will be used as AAD user for connection.
-7. Unlike SQL Server where connection was performed seamlessly through ADS or VSCODE, to log in you need to provide a valid access token as password yourself.
+8. Unlike SQL Server where connection was performed interactively through ADS or VSCODE, for initial login as admin you need to provide a valid access token as password yourself.
-8. To do so get token in Azure CLI like this:
+9. To do so get token in Azure CLI like this:
    - log in to azure via browser and choose/confirm your subscription:
      `az login`
    - once confirmed and logged in fetch the token into TOKEN variable:
      `TOKEN=$(az account get-access-token --resource-type oss-rdbms -o tsv --query accessToken)`
-   - now you may go to **MySQL Workbench** and set obtained token as password and you username as Entra Admin you set on MySQL instance in Azure (for other connections, check the [guide](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-azure-ad)).
+   - now you may go to **MySQL Workbench** and insert obtained token as password and your your Entra Admin as user name (for other ways to initially connect, check the [guide](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-azure-ad)).
-9. When you are inside, create the AAD user with this statement:
+10. When you are inside MySQL, create the AAD user with this statement:

 ```sql
 CREATE AADUSER '<service_principal_name>';
 ```

-10. You may want to restrict rights of the user to **SELECT-ONLY** and to certain schemas/tables that you want to query with **Nextplore** in the future.
+11. You may want to restrict rights of the user to **SELECT-ONLY** and to certain schemas/tables that you want to query with **Nextplore** in the future.
+12. Again, oAuth 2.0 access to the service principal may be configured via secret or certificate with the latter being preferred method.

 Here is also a microsoft [guide](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-azure-ad) on the same.